Which savings account is right for me?

 Notice accounts

-With this savings account you’ll have to give advance notice to the bank or building society before you can take money out.
-Notice periods can range from 30 days to 180 days, depending on the specific account and provider.
-Unless you’ve let the bank know your plans to make a withdrawal, there’s usually an interest penalty to pay.
+With a notice account, you'll have to give advance notice to the bank or building society before you can take money out.
+These notice periods could range from one month to six months, depending on the specific account and provider.
+Some providers may offer periods outside of this range, too.
+Once you've deposited your money, you typically can’t withdraw it until the end of the notice period – or without losing some or all the interest.
 Notice savings accounts usually offer higher interest rates compared to easy access savings accounts, as an incentive for you to keep your money in the account for longer periods.

 Fixed term accounts

-If you’re looking for an easy access, notice or fixed-term account, try Aviva Save – it’s our one-stop savings marketplace with a range of competitive accounts.
+We offer fixed terms starting from as short as three months.
+If you're looking for an easy access, notice or fixed term account, try Aviva Save – it’s our one-stop savings marketplace with a range of competitive accounts.